OpenPrinting/ps-printer-app/README.md

 ## KNOWN ISSUES

-- Not all options of the PPD files are represented in the web interface, only options with IPP representation are shown (and supported in jobs).
-Of the unsupported options we at least insert the PostScript code of the default value.
-At least changing defaults of such options via the web interface is planned for a later version.

 - This Printer Application and its snapping is derived from the hp-printer-app, which uses the "avahi-observe" Snap interface to access DNS-SD.
 This does not work for registering printers.
 In this